-Research has shown that makeup wipes tend to smear around whatever makeup and debris is already present on your face and allows it to become a breeding ground for bacteria.
+Research has shown that makeup wipes tend to smear around whatever makeup and debris are already present on your face and allow it to become a breeding ground for bacteria.
 So removing your makeup with a wipe may seem like you are doing your skin a favor leading to clogged pores and breakouts.

 To help you get started, we present a few really quick and easy natural ways to remove your makeup and something that will help you in pampering your skin as well at the same time.

 The way milk is good for our health, the same way it works amazingly on our skin too.
 It is equally amazing.
 Don’t you remember those old stories of queens like Cleopatra where she used milk to take a bath?

 The fat and proteins in milk, especially whole milk, can help hydrate and allow your skin to retain moisture.
 If you have tough makeup to remove, use a little bit of milk or olive oil.
 Apply it all over your face and then wipe it off with a washcloth or cotton ball.

 You can use a tablespoon of almond oil as well, add it to a bowl of whole milk, and rub it all over your face with a cotton ball.
 It will not only refresh your face but also remove makeup.

 To remove eye makeup, wipe your eyes with a cotton ball dipped in milk, and then rinse your face clean.